jsbisht/aws-developer-associate/vpc.md

 - One subnet cannot overlap with other subnet
 - By default subnet within a VPC can communicate with other subnets in the same VPC

+A VPC spans multiple AZ.

+- 1 VPC can contain multiple AZ.
+- 1 AZ can contain multiple subnets.

+---

+## Default VPC

+- Regions can only have 1 default VPC and many custom VPCs
+- Custom VPCs allow flexible network configuration, the default VPC has a fixed scheme
+- Some services can behave oddly if the default VPC doesn't exist
+- Default VPCs can be recreated

 ---

 ## Subnet IP Addressing